zorp-corp/sword/docs/persistence.md

 It's not clear whether it would be necessary to shrink the backing file, but if so, this could initially be done manually with a separate program, or a heuristic could be applied.
 Perhaps when a certain ratio of free-to-used pages are run, a defragmentation step is run, followed by shrinking the file.

-## Snapshots
+### Snapshots

 After each event is processed, the working state is copied to the snapshot persistent arena to be used as input for the next event.
 Creating a durable snapshot consists of committing, and recording a pair of event number and noun pointer in a durable metadata record.
 Metadata is referenced from the root page of a commit, and includes the event number of the snapshot and a pointer to the snapshotted noun.

-## Event log
+### Event log

 The event log should live in a separate arena from Arvo snapshot nouns.
 These arenas should be of incomparable seniority: that is, references are not permitted between either of them.
 This precludes synchronization issues between snapshot and event log commits, and ensures that old epochs of the event log can be freed without corrupting a snapshot.

-In practice, this is achieved by copying the event from the stack to the event log once it is successfully computed, so that the computed arvo core and effects reference the event on the stack, rather than the event in the event log.
-This ensures that if the event or some subnoun of it is included in the Arvo snapshot, it is copied to the snapshot arena.
+This requires logic in the copier to ensure that a reference is only preserved as a reference if the seniority of the source is ≤ the seniority of the destination.

 Epochs in the event log can be stored as linked lists in the event log persistent arena.
 In order to safely release effects computed from incoming events, the events must be durably written to disk.